astrivant/polyad/docs/deployment/operator.md

 Locally, use `routes={"next": DelayGate(30)}` with `polyad.graph.DelayGate`.
 The local scheduler uses a monotonic timer after dependencies complete.
-Local timer progress is process-local and starts again when constructing a scheduler;
+Local timer progress is process-local and starts again when constructing a scheduler.
-it is not an application checkpoint.
+Persist application progress through the workload's checkpoint contract.

 ## Resource compiler objects